sjhuang26/thinking-system/README.md

-# Defending the Mapper-Packer Dialectic as an Breakthrough Perspective in Applied Psychology
+# Defending the "Mapper-Packer" Dialectic as a Breakthrough Perspective in Applied Psychology

 > Unless otherwise specified, blockquotes are "side thoughts" which I will revise and either integrate into the main document, leave separate (e.g., as technical details), or move to new documents.